Living on Campus

 Top 10 Benefits Of Living On Campus At Coppin State University:

 You are just a quick walk away from your classes, the library, your friend’s rooms, the dining hall and everything else on campus.
-Academic buildings, the library, the minimart, athletic events and just about everything else you will want or need are within a short walking distance from your residence hall.
+Academic buildings, the minimart, athletic events and just about everything else you will want or need are within a short walking distance from your residence hall.

 2. Academic Opportunities

 National research indicates that residence hall students make better grades and are less likely to drop out of school than students who live off-campus.
 Students living on-campus tend to stay more active and involved.